Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Auburn Stats and Trends

-- This season, the Tigers are winless ATS when entering a game as an underdog of 3.5 points or more.
+- The Tigers have been underdogs by 4.5 points or more two times this year and have not covered the spread once.

-- Auburn's games this year have gone over the total in three out of six opportunities (50%).
+- Auburn's games this season have hit the over three times in six opportunities (50%).

-- Auburn is 2-1 against the spread and 3-0 overall in games when it scores more than 24.5 points.
+- Auburn is 2-1 against the spread and 3-0 overall in games when it records more than 24.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.